CatalinaID/geekgirls/_posts/software/2017-3-8-A-Little-about-Downtime.md

 * <b>Human Error</b>
 Human error is also a possible cause of system down.
 It can be fault on configuration, file corrupts, file deletion, and other inadvertence action.
 * <b>Maintenance</b>
 How about maintenance?
 Yes, periodically maintenance is included to downtime, and included in availability calculation.
 Why?
-Though it aims to upgrade the system, from users' view maitenance still be annoying one and of course from business view there will be impact to the GMV.
+Though it aims to upgrade the system, from users' view maitenance still be annoying one and of course from business view, there will be such impacts to the GMV.

 From those causes, we can conclude that downtime has big probability comes from the third party, not from our system itself.
 So that the use of back-up is very important here.
 Backup is not only about the data, backup server resources are also important.